sxjczzl/Homebrew-brew/.github/ISSUE_TEMPLATE/feature.md

 <summary><strong>Guidelines</strong></summary>
 Thank you for making a feature suggestion! :heart:

-Please fill the sections below with the relevant information.
+**Please fill out all the sections below with the relevant information.**

+We will review your suggestion and let you know our decision as soon as we can.
+Note, that we will close this issue if neither you nor we have the time to work on it.

 Homebrew is a non-profit project run entirely by unpaid volunteers.
-We, therefore, reserve the right to close your issue without comment if you delete, do not read, or do not fill out the issue checklist below and provide **all** the requested information.
-Note, that if you repeatedly fail to use the issue template, we will be forced to block you from ever submitting issues to Homebrew again.
+We, therefore, reserve the right to close your issue without comment if you delete, do not read, or do not fill out the issue checklist below and provide _**all** information requested_.
+Note, that if you repeatedly fail to fill out the issue template, we will be forced to block you from ever submitting issues to Homebrew again.

-We will also likely close this issue or ask you to create a pull-request if it's something the maintainers are not actively planning to work on.

 Thank you for your understanding,<br>
 \- Homebrew maintainers